 Panama Canal Panama Travel Guide

-The Capital of panama features a modern, clean, and air-conditioned subway system, the Underground de Panamá, with two operational lines.
+Panama City features a modern, clean, and air-conditioned subway system, the Metro de Panamá, with two operational lines.
 Line 1 connects Albrook (the main bus terminal) with areas like Via Españan and El Cangrejo.
-Line 2 runs from San Miguelito (a transfer station) east to Tocumen International Airport (PTY).
+Line 2 runs from San Miguelito (a transfer station) from the east to Tocumen International Airport (PTY).
 The Underground offers a reliable and quick way to avoid urban traffic.
 Metro maps are available at all stations.

-The Undergroundbus is a comprehensive network of air-conditioned public buses covering most of The Capital of panama and its suburbs.
-These motorcoaches replaced the older "Diablo Rojos" (red devil buses).
-Metrobus routes can be extensive but give wide coverage.
-Google Maps is usually dependable for Metrobus route planning.
+The Undergroundbus is a comprehensive network of air-conditioned public buses covering most of Panama City and its suburbs.
+These buses replaced the older "Diablo Rojos" (red devil buses).
+Metrobus routes can be extensive but offer wide coverage.
+Google Maps is generally reliable for Metrobus route planning.
 Albrook Station and San Miguelito are important hubs for transfers.

 The Metro system is modern and accessible, with elevators, ramps, and tactile paving.
 Newer Metrobus units offer better accessibility features.